 Graduates of the curriculum should be prepared to take professional licensure exams (ASE), and to enter careers as entry-level technicians in the automotive industry.

 Upon successful completion of this program, the student should be able to:

-- Manage the day-to-day responsibility of an entry-level technician by managing time effectively, working effectively and ethically with others, demonstrating dependability, and completing tasks satisfactorily.
+- Perform the day to day responsibility of an entry-level technician by managing time effectively, working effectively and ethically with others, demonstrating dependability and completing tasks satisfactorily.

-- Describe the process of operation for all major systems in a modern automotive vehicle.
+- Describe the operation of all major systems in a modern automotive vehicle.